GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

       EOF

   - This saved the main script into the file ``main.sh`` (using a `Here Document <https://en.wikipedia.org/wiki/Here_document>`_).
-  - This is helpfull because allow us to see (and edit) the main script and the arguments of gmt-module:`movie` just using a single file.
+  - This is useful because allow us to see (and edit) the main script and the arguments of gmt-module:`movie` just using a single file.

 2.2.2.3.
 Fix the Canvas